 - Leave the head for last as most dogs aren't too eager to be touched on top of the head.

-- Go gradual.
+- Go gradually.
 If at any time, your pup tries to nip, you are going too fast, and need to go back a few steps by touching less intensely.

 2. Gentleness Pays